We are now accepting admissions for the 2017/2018 academic year.

 Detailed application instructions and FAQs are available here.

 There are three application deadlines and three corresponding acceptance periods.
 Please note that there is no advantage to applying for one deadline over another; applying earlier does not increase an applicant’s odds of being accepted.
 Applicants are selected based upon their merits and potential, not by the submission date of their application.

 Admissions are open for the 2017/18 academic year

 The admission schedule for the 2017/18 academic year is as follows:

-- Rolling admissions until the program is filled
+- We are still accepting students based on rolling admissions until the program is filled!

 Applicants who hold a valid passport from outside North America, Western Europe, or Australia/New Zealand are strongly encouraged to apply by Deadline #1 or #2.
 Accepted applicants will need to obtain a student visa from the nearest Israeli embassy or consulate before arrival, which can take at least 2-3 months for approval.
 All applicants should verify if the country which issued their passport allows them to travel to Israel.

 Only completed application files (i.e. those marked ‘Under Review’ in the Admissions Portal) will be forwarded to our Admissions Committee for review.
 For an explanation of all application requirements, click here.

 Scholarships and Financial Aid

 TAU International is committed to making education accessible to all students, regardless of their financial circumstances.
 Several sources of funding are available, including need-based tuition assistance, delayed payment plans, and external scholarships.
 TAU also participates in U.S. federal student loan programs.
 See funding opportunities available through the Conflict Resolution and Mediation Program as well as through Tel Aviv University International.